 Three Exceptions to Michigan No-Fault Insurance

 - First Exception Michigan No-Fault Law: You can file a property damage claim against the other person’s insurance company.
-The other driver hits your vehicle while it is in a legally parked.
+The other driver hits your vehicle while it is legally parked.

 - Second Exception to Michigan’s No-Fault Law: Under Michigan law, if you are 51% or more at fault, the other driver can sue you for up to $3000 for damage.
-Make a claim against the other driver’s insurance company or go to small claims court, and you can get the maximum of your deductible or the cost of damages whichever is higher, but not to exceed $3000.
-Go the link to find more information on how to file a mini-tort claim.
+Make a claim against the other driver’s insurance company or go to small claims court, and you can get the maximum of your deductible or the cost of damages, whichever is higher, but not to exceed $3000.
+Go to the link for more information on filing a mini-tort claim.

-- Third Exception to the Michigan No-Fault Law: If you drive in Michigan without any insurance and you are at-fault in an accident, the injured party may file a suit against the uninsured motorist in court for damages.
+- Third Exception to the Michigan No-Fault Law: If you drive in Michigan without insurance and are at fault in an accident, the injured party may file a suit against the uninsured motorist in court for damages.
 The court may award a judgment (called a Michigan financial responsibility judgment) for damages to the injured party against the uninsured motorist.
-If the uninsured motorist cannot pay the judgment, your driver’s license will be suspended by the state until you pay the judgment.
+If the uninsured motorist cannot pay the judgment, the state will suspend your driver’s license until you pay the judgment.

 Michigan No-fault Judgements